St Paul’s C.E. Primary School

-- Person Centred Annual reviews for pupils with a Educational Health care Plan.
+- Person Centred Annual reviews for pupils with an Educational Health care Plan.
 The views of the child and parents are central to reviewing actions and agreeing on outcomes.
-Children and parents views forms are used in writing One Page Pupil Profiles for communication with staff and receiving high school.
-At Year 5 reviews transition to high school is considered involving parents and a member of the Local Authority.
+Children and parents’ views forms are used in writing One Page Pupil Profiles for communication with staff and receiving high school.
+At Year 5 reviews; transition to high school is considered involving parents and a member of the Local Authority.
 At Year 6 annual review, the SENDco and any staff involved in transition, from the receiving high school is invited.

 10. What are the arrangements for consulting children with SEND about and involving them in their education?

-- personlaised targets/One Page Profiles are reviewed with children
+- Personalised targets/One Page Pupil Profiles/ Communication passports are reviewed with children

 11. What are the arrangements for supporting children with SEND in transferring between phases of education?

-- transition arrangements may also include visits from the new teacher to the class in their current setting and a series of visits to the new classroom with a teaching assistant.
+- Transition arrangements may also include visits from the new teacher to the pupil’s class in their current setting and a series of visits from the pupils to the new classroom with a teaching assistant.
 Transition books are produced with photographs of the classroom/ setting and relevant staff for parents to share with the child at home.
 A communication passport is produced for pupils with specific communication needs so new staff understand the best ways to support.